scikit-learn-contrib/metric-learn/doc/supervised.rst

 NCA
 ---

-Neighborhood Components Analysis (:class:`NCA`) is a distance metric learning algorithm which aims to improve the accuracy of nearest neighbors classification compared to the standard Euclidean distance.
+Neighborhood Components Analysis (`NCA`) is a distance metric learning algorithm which aims to improve the accuracy of nearest neighbors classification compared to the standard Euclidean distance.
 The algorithm directly  maximizes  a stochastic  variant  of  the leave-one-out k-nearest